BushelScript/help/website/docs/ref/data-flow.md

 ## [Anonymous](/docs/ref/grammar#reference)

 The `that` keyword refers to the result of the last sequenced expression (i.e., whatever was discarded at the end of the previous line).
 This is called _anonymous_ data flow because there is no naming involved.
-It is somewhat analogous to shell script pipes (`|`) or the implicit data flow between actions in Automator or Siri Shortcuts.
+It is somewhat analogous to shell script pipes (`|`) or the implicit data flow between actions in Shortcuts and Automator.

-`that` only lacks meaning at the beginning of a [function](functions), where it evaluates to [`null`](basic-syntax#null-the-absence-of-a-value) because there is no previous expression.
-Since all language structures are expressions, they always result in a value, which may be referred to by `that` once discarded.
+Since all language structures are expressions, they always result in a value, which means the value of `that` is almost always meaningful.
+However, at the beginning of a [function](functions),`that` evaluates to [`unspecified`](basic-syntax#unspecified-the-incidental-absence-of-a-value) since there is no previous expression.

-Anonymous data flow is encouraged over the use of variables whenever reasonable.
-But don't feel restricted to it.
+Anonymous data flow is encouraged instead of variables whenever reasonable, but don't feel restricted to it.

 ## [Variables](/docs/ref/grammar#definition)